 1. Create Your Own Starter Mix!

 Although seeds are very cheap, potting soil and pots are not.
 You can save money by making your own soil to start your seeds.
 It is very easy and very inexpensive.
-To make a good starter mix, combine:
+To make a good starter mix, combine the following:

 - One part of clean, washed sand